About · By Povilas Konopackas, founder · Updated August 2026

 The problem is the market.
 If you search for an online fax service you land on eFax, RingCentral Fax, MyFax, Fax.Plus, or Dropbox Fax (formerly HelloFax).
 All of them are subscription services built for people who fax many times a month, generally in the $7 to $20 a month range, plus an account and a fax number you now own.
 Fine for a small business that faxes every Tuesday.
 Absurd for someone who needs to fax a signed lease once.

 The pay-per-fax alternatives, FaxZero and WiseFax, have their own trade-offs.
 FaxZero is free but prints ads on the cover page your doctor or lawyer sees first.
-WiseFax is a fellow pay-per-fax option at a similar price point.
-JustFax is also pay-per-fax but costs nearly $6 and still wants an account.
+WiseFax charges $1.00 per page through a token system, so it undercuts us on a single page but costs more from three pages up, and it makes you sign in first.
+JustFax (justfaxonline.com) is also pay-per-fax but costs $5.75 for the first four pages.

 Shotfax fills the gap: single fax, one-time payment, no account, no cover-page ads, no monthly anything.
 Built on Telnyx, a carrier-grade fax backbone used by many online fax providers.
 Priced at $2.99 because Telnyx charges about 7 tenths of a cent per page, and everything else is just the cost of keeping the site up.